-Escape to White Sands National Monument in New Mexico!
-There's no place quite like these amazing white sand dunes, and this visitors guide has everything you need to plan a trip!
+Escape to White Sands National Park in New Mexico!
+There's no place quite like these amazing white sand dunes, and this visitors guide covers everything you need to know to plan the perfect trip!

 Looking to travel somewhere completely unforgettable?

 New Mexico is full of amazing places that are like nothing you've seen before.
 They don't call it the Land of Enchantment for nothing.
 And it doesn't get more enchanting or unique than White Sands National Park!